Anni-065/tcp-pingpong/README.md

   - If the client sends *'ping'*, the server responds with *'pong'*.
   - If the client sends a message starting with *'data;'*, the server echoes the received data back to the client.

-- The global variable `server_running` is used to control whether the server should continue running.
-The user can stop the server by pressing Ctrl+C in the terminal.
-This functionality was implemented using the [`signal` module](https://docs.python.org/3/library/signal.html#signal.SIGINT), which registers the Ctr+C event, and sets `server_running` to False.
+- The user can close the server using a keyboard interrupt, which is caught in the main thread and then sends a signal to the child threads to exit and join back to the main thread.
+This is implemented using the thread safe way of signaling with the basic [`threading.Event()`](https://docs.python.org/3/library/threading.html#threading.Event) class.
 As a result the server and client sockets are closed, and the process is terminated.

 ### Client Implementation <a name="client"></a>